|

 I am Herman and Gertrude Mosier Stark Professor of Physics and

-Astronomy and the Natural Sciences at Carleton College.
+Astronomy and the Natural Sciences at Carleton College, Emeritus.
 I came to

-Carleton in 1984 and have found this position to be my dream job
+Carleton in 1984 and found this position to be my dream job

 because

 of inspiring students and outstanding colleagues.
-I teach astronomy and
+Until my retirement after the 2018-19 school year, I taught astronomy and

 astrophysics approximately two-thirds time; physics, approximately